thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         Fancy floating around on our splash mat or maybe giving Stand Up Paddle Boarding a go?
 Perhaps you are feeling energetic and want to bring the team together with a hit of beach cricket or volleyball.
 We carry all of these activities on-board for your use free of charge.
       title: Island landings and Beach Activities included
-    - title: What's Included
-      dropdownContent: >-
-        * Private use of your own beautiful sailing catamaran for 3 to 6 hours

-        * Skipper plus one crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them.
-Check out the '[about us](https://sailinginparadise.com.au/about-us/)' page to meet the gang!

-        * Island Activities for day charters incl.
-Stand up Paddle Boards, beach activities and splash mat

-        * Use of tablet with premium Spotify and sound system on board

-        * Use of small marine BBQ if required

-        * Use of large eskies (ice supplied)

-        *  Memento photos taken by our crew

-        * Lots of FUN!!
     - dropdownContent: >-
         **Where do your boats depart from?**